Chicken Taco Sliders with Fresh Veggie Salsa have bold Tex-Mex flavors and rotisserie chicken for a quick meal that’s delicious anytime of the year.

 - In a large non-stick saucepan, add the zucchini, green pepper, corn and green beans with 4 tablespoons of water and a pinch of salt.

-- On medium high heat, cook the veggies, shaking the pan occasionally, until the water evaporates, about 5 minutes.
+- Cook the veggies on medium high heat shaking the pan occasionally, until the water evaporates, about 5 minutes.
 Remove from heat and add the cherry tomatoes, green onion, fresh parsley and lime juice, salt and pepper.

 - Gently toss together and place a bowl to set aside until needed.